 The National Apprenticeships Service have recently launched their Get In Go Far campaign to promote Apprenticeships and help people to find out how they can start their career.
 They have produced two very useful information packs which can be downloaded below, one for parents/teachers and one for employers.

 The Get In Go Far campaign has also produced videos to tell stories of different apprentices from around the country.
 Check out their YouTube channel:

 Employing apprentices can help fill your skills gap, deliver real returns to your bottom line, increase the proportion of trained workers in industry and boost productivity.

-To find out more about the benefits apprenticeships can bring to your organisation and about the apprenticeship levy, please get in touch with our Apprenticeships team at www.southampton.gov.uk/apprenticeships
+To find out more about the benefits apprenticeships can bring to your organisation, about the apprenticeship levy and how to take on an Apprentice, please visit: www.gov.uk/take-on-an-apprentice

 If you’re unsure about funding options when employing an Apprentice, Brockenhurst College have kindly allowed us the share this useful document on Apprenticeship funding for employers: Apprenticeship Funding Options 2017